yapweiyih/alchemy-part1/README.md

 ![image](assets/terminal.png)

-- Open the repo folder `alchemay-part1`.
+- Open the repo folder `alchemy-part1`.

 ![image](assets/open_folder.png)

-## Part 0 - Update .env file
+## Part 0 - Create and Update .env file
+- Create a `.env` file in the `auth_agent` directory
-- Verify that you have updated the .env file, it should look as follows:
+- Update the .env file with your project-specific values.
+It should look as follows:

 ```bash
 GOOGLE_CLOUD_PROJECT=hello-world-418507